VideoTemp-o3: Harmonizing Temporal Grounding and Video Understanding in Agentic Thinking-with-Videos: Further Details about Dataset and Benchmark

 Beyond video duration distribution, we also present the question type distribution across QA datasets, as illustrated in Fig.~\ref{fig:qa_category}.
 For the SFT QA data without tool calls, we incorporate a diverse range of question types to enhance the model's general comprehension and reasoning capabilities.
 In contrast, the SFT QA data with tool calls primarily focuses on question types such as Action/Object Recognition and Attribution Perception, which heavily rely on grounding within specific video segments.
 This targeted design aims to better train and strengthen the model's ability to perform \emph{thinking-with-videos} reasoning.
 In the RL data, while maintaining a high proportion of the aforementioned grounding-focused categories, we further introduce a broader variety of question types.
 This diversity encourages the model to autonomously explore, adopt, and apply the \emph{thinking-with-videos} paradigm more effectively throughout the RL process.

 Regarding VideoTemp-Bench, as mentioned in Sec.~\ref{subsec:videotemp-bench}, the benchmark is composed of four video length categories: 0$\sim$3 minutes, 3$\sim$10 minutes, 10$\sim$20 minutes, and over 20 minutes.
 The duration distribution for this benchmark is detailed in Fig.~\ref{fig:duration_videotemp}.
 Specifically, samples in the 0$\sim$3 minute range are drawn from NextGQA and LongVILA; the 3$\sim$10 minute and 10$\sim$20 minute intervals utilize data from LongVILA and LongVideo-Reason~\cite{chen2025scaling}; and videos longer than 20 minutes are sourced from ScaleLong~\cite{ma2025scalelong}.
 Each duration group contains 300 samples, totaling 1,200 samples.
 This stratified sampling design ensures both broad coverage and comparability, enabling stable and interpretable evaluation of model performance across varying video lengths.
+Compared with CG-Bench~\cite{chen2025cgbench}, which focuses on clue-grounded QA for long videos, VideoTemp-Bench explicitly evaluates both temporal localization and answer accuracy across a wider range of video durations.